ElizabethCody/icejar/README.md

 ```

 # Modules
-Modules are JAR files which contain a class called `Module` which is not in any
+Modules are JAR files which contain a class implementing the `Module` interface
-named package.
-This class *must* implement `Module` interface defined in
+defined in `icejar-module-api/src/main/java/Module.java`.
-`icejar-module-api/src/main/java/Module.java`.

 The `Module` interface defines two methods which can be overridden: